dexterbrian/IceFireAPI/README.md

 * Clone this project.
 * Download and install composer and PHP.
 You will also need a MySQL server to connect to.
 * Run `composer install` in your terminal to install required dependencies.
+* Update the `.env` file to configure your environment variables, e.g. database host, username and password.
 * Run `php -S localhost:8000 -t public` to start the development server.
 * Open [http://localhost:8000](http://localhost:8000) to view it in your browser.